 NOTE II: A temporary runner must be used for the pitcher if he/she is on base with two (2) out and is using removable protective equipment as defined in Rule 3, Section 7.
-At a minimum this protective equipment must include a mask.
-This rule only applies to the pitcher if he/she was the pitcher at the end of the previous inning or was declared to be the starting pitcher to the home plate umpire if this is the top of the first inning.
+This rule only applies to the pitcher if he/she was the pitcher at the end of the previous half-inning or was declared to be the starting pitcher to the home plate umpire if this is the top of the first inning.